FOLLGAD/zig-wasm-parser/README.md

 ## Why?

-LLMs are often used to extract data from unstructured text.
+LLM streaming is hard.
+Parsers are often used to extract data from unstructured text.
-While this JSON is streaming, it might look like this:
+One of the most common data formats is JSON, and while it's streaming, it might look like this:

 ```json
 {